 • The Club continues to strive for wider access to matches by offering a broad range of ticket prices.

-• The Club will ensure that the most significant discounts are available to its junior supporters thereby encouraging its fans of the future.
+• The Club will ensure that the most significant discounts are available to its junior supporters thereby encouraging its fans of the future and their families.

 • The Club's policy for restricted view seats is not to sell them unless specifically requested.
 If all other seats are sold, customers will be notified of the restriction before purchase.

 • At least 5% of tickets to each home game will be made available to non-season ticket holders.

 • The Club provides an area of the ground for the exclusive use of family groups and junior supporters.